Updated May 2020.

 3. Dine Colonial Style

 One of the best parts of traveling to a new place or a new time is trying the food!
-You may have already read about What I Ate in Williamsburg (and if you haven’t yet, you should!), but no matter what, you can’t miss the food on your own visit.
-I have to say my favorite is Chowning’s Tavern (pronounced “Chew-nings”).
+I have to say my favorite Williamsburg restaurant is Chowning’s Tavern (pronounced “Chew-nings”).
 All their restaurants regularly have strolling minstrels for entertainment, and all the tableware is the type you would have been served on 300 years ago.
+It’s always a fun experience!

 2. Take a Carriage Ride